 Third DUI Offense

-• Fines: Higher fines than previous offenses.
+• Fines: Higher fines than for previous offenses.

 • License Suspension: Minimum ten years if within ten years of the second conviction.